ordina-jworks/ordina-jworks.github.io/_posts/2020-11-12-Typescript-in-a-serverless-backend-with-NestJS-and-Azure-Functions.md

 In this blog post, we made a small application to discover how NestJS can be used in the backend with some of its neat features.
 Of course, this was a very basic program to show some of the possibilities.
-For more information on NestJS and its features, check out the very thorough [documentation](https://docs.nestjs.com/){:target="_blank" rel="noopener noreferrer"}
+For more information on NestJS and its features, check out the very thorough [documentation](https://docs.nestjs.com/){:target="_blank" rel="noopener noreferrer"}.

 ## Resources